Ankle Replacement Surgery

 surgery.
 Ask whether you should stop taking any medicines, like blood thinners, ahead

 of time.
 If you smoke, try to stop smoking before your procedure.
-Tell your healthcare
+Tell your provider

-provider about all the medicines you take, including over-the-counter medicines like
+about all the medicines you take, including over-the-counter medicines like aspirin.

 Before your procedure, you may need additional imaging tests, like X-rays, CT scan,

-You may need to rearrange your living arrangements as you recover because you’ll need
+You may need to change your living arrangements as you recover because you’ll need

 to use crutches for several weeks.
 Have someone available to drive you home from the